I'm experiencing anxiety or worry

 People with social anxiety experience fear about social situations and can worry constantly about what other people think about them.
 Social anxiety is very common and can have a big impact on a person's day-to-day life.

 People with health anxiety worry constantly about their health.
 This worry becomes overwhelming and can cause great distress.
 Some people with this disorder have a medical condition which they worry about.
-Others worry about certain symptoms which they fear are a sign of ill health or others worry about conditions they might get in the future.
+Others worry about certain symptoms which they fear are a sign of ill health or worry about conditions they might get in the future.

 PTSD is a disorder which can effect some people who have experienced or witnessed a traumatic and frightening event.
 People with PTSD may re-live the experience through flashbacks or dreams, have difficulty sleeping and experience panic or distress.
 PTSD can develop immediately after the event or weeks, months or even years later.